 • Prepare paperwork to transfer homeownership.
 This includes legal documents that make you the official homeowner.

 • Pay all fees related to the contract.
-This includes escrow disbursements for commissions, lender fees, homeowners association (HOA) fees and any other costs related to your purchase contract.
+This includes escrow disbursements for real estate commissions, lender fees, homeowners association (HOA) fees and any other costs related to your purchase contract.

 • Refund your earnest money if you cancel.
 If an issue comes up with a home inspection or your mortgage application is denied, you can cancel the transaction and the escrow company will return your earnest money.